ray-project/ray/doc/source/tune/api_docs/schedulers.rst

 that the value should be left to 1 bracket.
 This is the default used if no value is provided for the ``brackets`` argument.

-.. autoclass:: ray.tune.search.schedulers.AsyncHyperBandScheduler
+.. autoclass:: ray.tune.search.scheduler.AsyncHyperBandScheduler

-.. autoclass:: ray.tune.search.schedulers.ASHAScheduler
+.. autoclass:: ray.tune.search.scheduler.ASHAScheduler

 .. _tune-original-hyperband: